There melatonin it is a widely diffused substance in nature that performs various functions, in the animal kingdom as well as in the vegetable one.

-Melatonin is a fairly common element in food, albeit in very low quantities.
+There melatonin it is a rather common element in food, albeit in very low quantities.
 This means that, although it is mostly autonomously synthesized de-novo, a very small part is also introduced with the diet.

-However, we can reasonably state that it is practically impossible to introduce considerable quantities of melatonin through food, without creating a significant calorie excess or other imbalances.
+We can however reasonably state that it is practically impossible to introduce considerable amounts of melatonin through food, without creating an important calorie excess or other imbalances.

-Foods that naturally contain melatonin are: black cherry (0.17-13.46 ng / g), banana, pineapple, orange, grapes, rice and other grains, herbs, plums, olive oil, wine, beer and breast milk .
-The sources of the amino acid tryptophan, the precursor of melatonin, on the other hand, are substantially different (especially milk and derivatives).
+Foods that contain naturally melatonin they are: black cherry (0.17–13.46 ng / g), banana, pineapple, orange, grapes, rice and other cereals, herbs, plums, olive oil, wine, beer and breast milk.
+The sources of the amino acid tryptophan, the precursor of melatonin, on the other hand, they are substantially different (especially milk and derivatives).

-Note: For a short time, melatonin-fortified foods were sold in the US; the Food and Drug Administration (FDA) promptly blocked its use as a food additive.
-For this reason, many concentrated melatonin-based products are available on the market today, more precisely food supplements, which can be taken without a doctor's prescription.
+Note: For a short time, in the US, fortified foods were sold in melatonin; there Food and Drug Administration (FDA) promptly blocked its use as a food additive.
+For this reason, many concentrated products based on melatonin, more precisely food supplements, which can be taken without a prescription.

-Approved for medical use in the European Union in 2007, melatonin-based supplements are also indicated for the treatment of insomnia in children, adolescents and people over the age of 54.
+Approved for medical use in the European Union in 2007, the based supplements melatonin they are also indicated for the treatment of insomnia in children, adolescents and people over the age of 54.

 Note: In Australia, melatonin is recommended for the same use in older people, but not for children.
 In Canada and the United States it is treated as an over-the-counter drug - it is not approved by the US FDA for any medical use - while in the United Kingdom it is subject to prescription.